tardate/LittleArduinoProjects/Kinetics/FQ777-954/TearDown/README.md

 by the number of unboxing and flight test reports - a simple [search on youtube](https://www.youtube.com/results?search_query=FQ777-954) will find a few thousand.
 I get the impression someone has been flooding the market with review units!

-What is much harder to some by is good technical information beyond the usual product feature specs.
+What is much harder to come by is good technical information beyond the usual product feature specs.

 I recently got an [FQ777-954](http://www.aliexpress.com/item/FQ777-954-mini-Drone-The-Eyes-RC-Quadcopter-WIFI-FPV-with-720P-Camera-4CH-6Axis-APP/32641566808.html).
 And yes I can confirm its fun and pretty amazing for such a small package!

 Since I'm interesting in exploring ways of controlling it with my own electronics and code, I first wanted to study the technical design and specs.
-Good information is hard to some by, but the following is the best I've been able to figure out and collate to date.
+Good information is hard to come by, but the following is the best I've been able to figure out and collate to date.

 ### Product Specifications